sebadorn/js13k-2021-space/README.md

 ## Controls

-* WASD or arrow keys for movement
+* WASD or ZQSD or arrow keys for movement
 * Space or Enter for various actions
 * Escape to pause/unpause